-- Genuinely care for your employees – Don’t just feel this way but show it!
+- Genuinely care for your employees – Don’t just feel this way, show it!
 Your team should know this without you telling them.
 Get to know the person beyond the employee you work with.

-- Build your team – broad concept; in short, your team should know how to work together, and they should have the skills, systems and processes to function.
+- Build your team – broad concept; in short, your team should know how to work together and should have the skills, systems, and processes to function.

 - Be a coach – Understand your role.
 Leaders should build their teams as opposed to criticize them.
 Work to help them grow and become better individuals and leaders themselves.

-- Embrace vulnerability – Many leaders see vulnerability as a weakness.
-When in fact, most people will gain respect for someone willing to be vulnerable in front of them.
+- Embrace vulnerability – Many manufacturing leaders see vulnerability as a weakness.
+Most people will gain respect for someone willing to be vulnerable in front of them.